 Posted by Sheela Cooper

-Gardening season is now in full swing!
+Gardening season will soon be in full swing!
 Even if you love gardening, there’s no doubt that it is a lot of work, especially when it comes to mundane chores like weeding.
 I want to share some tips with you to help you garden more efficiently so that you can have more time for other hobbies, like shopping!

 I’ve been an avid gardener for many years, and it has taken as many years for me to understand my garden space well enough to plant what works and thrives instead of choosing whatever plants catch my fancy at the garden center.
 I hope the things I’ve learned can help you have a more successful gardening experience.